GSA/service-delivery/team/User_Experience_Designer.md

 3. Experience building alignment with stakeholders.

 ### How to Apply
-We will be accepting applications through the Public Notice on USAJOBS from Thursday, March 10 through Thursday, March 24.
-[Apply here](https://www.usajobs.gov/job/642032400)!
+We will be accepting applications through the Public Notice on USAJOBS from Friday, December 9 through Friday, January 6.
+[Apply here](https://www.usajobs.gov/job/693941200)!